 Fireflies: Cognitive Behavioral Therapy in VR

-Fireflies exists in several BehaVR products, but the first version was created for RecoVRy—an addiction recovery augmentation program developed in collaboration with Bradford Health.
-The game was created as a tool for practicing cognitive behavioral therapy (CBT) in VR.
+Fireflies is a 3 DoF VR game for practicing cognitive behavioral therapy.
+It existed in several BehaVR products, but the first version was created in 2019 for RecoVRy—an addiction recovery augmentation program developed in collaboration with Bradford Health.
 Before playing the game for the first time, players watch a 2D animated short which illustrates some basic CBT concepts.
-I created the art and animation for two of these videos—one for RecoVRy and another for a product focusing on stress relief.

 Copyright © BehaVR, Inc.